 It is said that elephants have excellent memories.
-Even if your memory is not as good as an elephant’s, make sure that you remember to call [practice_ name] for a cleaning and exam and a maybe even dental sealants in Waco, Texas.
+Even if your memory is not as good as an elephant’s, make sure that you remember to contact Chad Latino DDS for a cleaning and exam and a maybe even dental sealants in Waco, Texas.